willbidstrup/dend-dm-with-postgres/README.md

 Taking juch longer to do the ETL than I thought.

 This works to disconnect sparkifydb in case of notebook hanging ...  select pg_terminate_backend(pid) from pg_stat_activity where datname='sparkifydb'

+2019-04-23

+Today I am back in the game.
+I've set up the project on my work computer so I can study remotely and also set up a new branch (workdev) so I don't screw anything up that already works!

+To set up my work computer I needed to;

+- install postgres with homebrew then create student user and studentdb database
+- install pycorpg2 and ipython-sql via anaconda
+- git clone my repo and start a new branch
+- download the data from project session by opening terminal and zip -r data.zip data

+** Now I can work on my remote computer!!**